-YAYOI KUSAMA Born: 1929 in Matsumoto, Nagano, Japan Art Movement: Pop Art, Contemporary Art Lesson
+YAYOI KUSAMA Born:March 22, 1929, Matsumoto, Nagano, Japan Art Movement: Pop Art, Contemporary Art Lesson

 Short Biography: Yayoi Kusama is a renowned Japanese artist and writer, internationally famous for her pattern art and repetition-based psychedelic art.
 She uses a wide array of media that includes painting, collage sculpture, installations, and performance art.
 Her artwork evokes themes of psychology, feminism, obsession, sex, creation, destruction, and intense self-reflection.
 She came to the United States in 1957, inspired by a letter she received from Georgia O’Keefe.
 Kusama showed large paintings, soft sculptures, and environmental sculptures using mirrors and electric lights.
 She returned to Japan in 1973 where she currently lives and works in Tokyo.

-MAGALI LARA Born: 1956, Mexico City, Mexico Art Movement: Contemporary Art Lesson
+MAGALI LARA Born:Nov.
+5, 1956, Mexico City, Mexico Art Movement: Contemporary Art Lesson

 Short Biography: Magali Lara is a visual artist, cultural agent, and teacher who works in a variety of mediums, including painting, collage, artist's books, and installation.
 Since the 1970’s Lara has worked with art themes such as identity, the feminine, feminism, otherness, and the connection between inside and outside.
 With more than forty years as an artist and twenty as a teacher, she has had numerous solo exhibitions in national and international museums, and her work forms part of many renowned collections.
 She studied at the Escuela Nacional de Artes Plásticas and currently lives in Cuernavaca, Mexico, where she teaches at the Universidad Autónoma del Estado de Morelos.

-LOUISE NEVELSON Born: 1899 in Kiev, Ukraine Died: 1988 in New York, New York Art Movement: Modern Art Lesson
+LOUISE NEVELSON Born:Sept.
+23, 1899, Pereiaslav, Ukraine Died:April 17, 1988, New York, NY Art Movement: Modern Art Lesson

 Short Biography: Louise Nevelson was an American sculptor known for her monumental, monochromatic, wooden wall pieces and outdoor sculptures.
 Nevelson experimented with early conceptual art using found objects.
 Usually created out of wood, her sculptures appear puzzle-like, with multiple intricately cut pieces placed into wall sculptures or independently standing pieces, often three dimensional.
 A unique feature of her work is that her figures are often painted in monochromatic black or white.